On damped second-order gradient systems: Abstract

 Using small deformations of the total energy, as introduced in \cite{MR1616968}, we establish that damped second order gradient systems

 may be viewed as quasi-gradient systems.
-In order to study the asymptotic behavior of these systems, we prove that any (non trivial) desingularizing function appearing in KL inequality satisfies $\vphi(s)\ge\mathrm{O}(\sqrt{s}))$ whenever the original function is definable and $C^2.$ Variants to this result are given.
+In order to study the asymptotic behavior of these systems, we prove that any (nontrivial) desingularizing function appearing in KL inequality satisfies $\vphi(s)\ge c\sqrt s$ whenever the original function is definable and $C^2.$ Variants to this result are given.
 These facts are used in turn to prove that a desingularizing function of the potential $G$ also desingularizes the total energy and its deformed versions.
 Our approach brings forward several results interesting for their own sake: we provide an asymptotic alternative for quasi-gradient systems, either a trajectory converges, or its norm tends to infinity.
-The convergence rates are also analyzed by an original method based on a one dimensional worst-case gradient system.
+The convergence rates are also analyzed by an original method based on a one-dimensional worst-case gradient system.

-We conclude by establishing the convergence of damped second order systems in various cases including the definable case.
+We conclude by establishing the convergence of solutions of damped second order systems in various cases including the definable case.
 The real-analytic case is recovered and some results concerning convex functions are also derived.

-{ \thefootnote } { \thefootnote }
+{ \thefootnote } { \thefootnote } { \thefootnote }